 About me

-I am currently an assistant professor in the Department of Economics at Central Washington University (CWU), located in Ellensburg, Washington.
+I am an Assistant Professor in the Department of Economics at Central Washington University (CWU) in Ellensburg, Washington.

-I received my Ph.D. at University of Washington - Seattle (UW), M.A.s from UW and Seoul National University (Seoul, Korea), and B.A. from Yonsei University (Seoul, Korea), majoring in Economics for all of them.
+I received my Ph.D. from the University of Washington (Seattle), M.A. degrees from the University of Washington and Seoul National University, and a B.A. from Yonsei University, all in Economics.